Syamsyuriani/Chronic-Kidney-Disease-detection-with-MLP/README.md

 The smallest Cp value is achieved by a combination of 14 features, including bp, sg, al, bgr, bu, sc, hemo, pcv, wc, rc, htn, dm, cad, and ane, as shown in the figure above.

 ## Data Standardization
 After performing feature selection, the next step is to standardize the data so that the model can learn faster and improve model performance.
-Data standardization is done by making the numerical features normally distributed with a mean of 0 and a standard deviation of 1.
+Data standardization is done by making the numerical features normally distributed with mean 0 and standard deviation 1.
 ```python
 #Create new variables to indicate numeric and category features
 cat_feat = ['al', 'htn', 'dm', 'cad', 'ane']